r-kohale9/gene_annotation_visualization/README.md

 **NOTE**: The master branch is not recommended for development.
 Use it at your own risk.

-**NOTE**: If you're going to use Windows to develop with Apollo Universal Starter Kit, you need to additionally enable symlinks _before_ you run the project.
+**NOTE**: If you're going to use Windows to develop with Gene Annotation visualizer, you need to additionally enable symlinks _before_ you run the project.

 For Windows 10: